isomerpages/mindef-ndp2022/_ticketing/NDP @ Heartlands.md

 * Click <a href="/files/Ticket Collection CCs.pdf" target="_blank">here</a> for the full list of CCs that will be distributing tickets.

 **Phase 2: Online Application for E-tickets**
 * Singaporeans/ PRs may apply for Entry-Only tickets via BookingSG from 23 Jul 22, 10am onwards, while stocks last.
+The link will be released here at a later date.
 Tickets will be released on a first-come, first-serve basis.
 * Each applicant may apply for up to 2 tickets.
 E-tickets DO NOT come with event coupons nor coupons for the redemption of NDP packs.
 * A confirmation email will be sent to the registered email address, which can be used to grant entry into the carnival site.
 * Ticket application will commence on 23 July 2022, 10am.